AnubisLMS/Anubis/docs/design.md

 have both the static store and api on the same domain.
 The rules are set up such that every request that starts with a path of `/api` goes to the api service.

-By leveraging these features of traefik, we can make it appear that the services work different when being accessed externally.
+By leveraging these features of Traefik, we can make it appear that the services work different when being accessed externally.
 Namely, the basic authentication for certain paths (and therefore services).

 > One thing to note here is that when being accessed from within the cluster, none of these rules